Lee Evans (footballer): Wolverhampton Wanderers

 In January 2013, Evans signed a 2 1/2-year deal with Wolverhampton Wanderers, then of the Championship, for an undisclosed transfer fee, reported to be £200,000.
 Having spent the remainder of the 2012–13 season that saw Wolves relegated to League One as part of their youth development squad, he was identified over the summer by new manager Kenny Jackett to become part of his plans for the first-team.

 The midfielder made his club and Football League debut on 3 August 2013 in a goalless draw against Preston North End.
 He scored his first goal for the club a week later when he netted in a 4–0 win against Gillingham.
 He made 28 appearances during his first full season at Wolves, helping the team on to win the 2013–14 Football League One title.

 He continued to feature for the Wolverhampton Wanderers first-team following promotion to the Championship.
 He made his Championship debut on the opening day of the season, starting in a 1–0 win against Norwich City.
 He scored his first goal of the season on 28 September in a 3–3 draw with Reading.
 Evans made 21 appearances during the 2014–15 season, scoring once.

 After returning from his loan spell at Bradford City, Evans featured for Wolves during the 2016–17 season, making 18 appearances in all competitions over the course of the season.
-In February 2017, he signed a three-and-a-half year contract extension at Molineux until 2020.
+In February 2017, he signed a three-and-a-half-year contract extension at Molineux until 2020.

 Bradford City (loan)

 On 20 August 2015, Evans signed for Bradford City on loan from Wolves, initially until 9 January 2016.
-He made his debut for Bradford in a 0–0 draw with Barnsley on 22 August 2015.
+He made his debut for Bradford in a goalless draw with Barnsley on 22 August 2015.
 He scored his first goal for the club on 3 October, netting the opening goal in a 3–1 away win against Rochdale.
 In January, Evans' loan at Bradford was extended until the end of the season.
-He became a key part of the Bradford City side during the season, scoring 4 goals in 41 appearances in all competitions and helping Bradford to reach the League One play-offs following a 5th placed finish.
+He scored four goals in 41 appearances in all competitions and helped Bradford to reach the League One play-offs following a fifth-placed finish.